-SHOULD I BUY A COMMERCIAL PROPERTY THROUGH MY PENSION?
+"SHOULD I BUY A COMMERCIAL PROPERTY THROUGH MY PENSION?"

 This is a question we get asked on a regular basis.
-In response we have put together the case study below to highlight the potential advantages of following this route.
+In response we have put together this case study to highlight the potential advantages of following this route.

 It is particularly useful if you are an owner of a small to medium sized business.
 You can buy your business premises through your pension funds, meaning your company is paying rent to your pension instead of to a landlord.